Fungal DNA barcoding: Advantages and shortcomings

 The weighted arithmetic mean of the intraspecific (within-species) ITS variability among fungi is 2.51%.
 This variability, however, can range from 0% for example in Serpula lacrymans (n=93 samples) over 0.19% in Tuber melanosporum (n=179) up to 15.72% in Rhizoctonia solani (n=608), or even 24.75% in Pisolithus tinctorius (n=113).
 In cases of high intraspecific ITS variability, the application of a threshold of 3% sequence variability – a canonical upper value for intraspecific variation – will therefore lead to a higher estimate of operational taxonomic units (OTUs), i.e., putative species, than there actually are in a sample.
 In the case of medically relevant fungal species, a more strict threshold of 2.5% ITS variability allows only around 75% of all species to be accurately identified to the species level.

 On the other hand, morphologically well-defined, but evolutionarily young species complexes or sibling species may only differ (if at all) in a few nucleotides of the ITS sequences.
 Solely relying on ITS barcode data for the identification of such species pairs or complexes may thus obscure the actual diversity and might lead to misidentification if not accompanied by the investigation of morphological and ecological features and/or comparison of additional diagnostic genetic markers.
 For some taxa, ITS (or its ITS2 part) is not variable enough as fungal DNA barcode, as for example has been shown in Aspergillus, Cladosporium, Fusarium and Penicillium.
 Efforts to define a universally applicable threshold value of ITS variability that demarcates intraspecific from interspecific (between-species) variability thus remain futile.

 Nonetheless, the probability of correct species identification with the ITS region is high in the Dikarya, and especially so in Basidiomycota, where even the ITS1 part is often sufficient to identify the species.
 However, its discrimination power is partly superseded by that of the DNA-directed RNA polymerase II subunit RPB1 (see also below).

-Due to the shortcomings of ITS as primary fungal DNA barcode, the necessity of establishing a second DNA barcode marker was expressed.
+Due to the shortcomings of ITS-based primary fungal DNA barcoding, the necessity of establishing a second DNA barcode marker was expressed.
 Several attempts were made to establish other genetic markers that could serve as additional DNA barcodes, similar to the situation in plants, where the plastidial genes rbcL, matK and trnH-psbA, as well as the nuclear ITS are often used in combination for DNA barcoding.